labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/step1.md

 # First-class Data

-In the file `Data/portfolio.csv`, you read data organized as columns that look like this:
+In the file `portfolio.csv`, you read data organized as columns that look like this:

 ```python